 |Pay As You Go||Yes||No||Yes|

 Brightcove and Brightcove competitors Ooyala and Dacast all offer distinct features to take your streaming content to the next level.
 If you want to advertise your company’s content, Ooyala and Brightcove are solid choices for businesses with larger budgets.
-Neither platform publicizes their full price ranges publicly.
+Neither platform publicizes its full price ranges publicly.
 However, both Brightcove and Ooyala are experienced with marketing and advertising content to gain viewership.

 If you want to broadcast and monetize live events and VOD content, Dacast might be the better fit for you.
 Dacast offers the option of no contracts on secure, CDN networks powered by Akamai.
 It’s ideal for the do-it-yourself broadcaster looking to improve their business with affordable solutions.
 Dacast offers starter plans for only $19/month, a price point that’s perfect for both beginning and professional broadcasters and businesses.